|

 in

-and out on occasion, so nobody gave Ireana a second glance or a sign of
+and out on occasion, so nobody gave Ireana a curious glance or a sign

 unfamiliarity.
 Everyone had performed their